Dolverin/AniWorld-Downloader/README.md

 ### Example 6: Use an Episode File

 You can download episodes listed in a text file.
-Here’s an example of what the text file (`test.txt`) should look like:
+Here's an example of what the text file (`test.txt`) should look like:

 ```
 # The whole anime